 However, there are also things you can do yourself to increase the CTR.
-For example, you could rewrite your meta description and make it more appealing.
-When the description of your site stands out from the other results, more people will probably click on your result and your CTR will increase.
-Keep in mind that this will not have a big impact if you’re not ranking on the first page yet.
+For example, you could rewrite your meta description and page title to make it more appealing.
+When the title and description of your site stand out from the other results, more people will probably click on your result, and your CTR will increase.
+Remember that this will not significantly impact you if you’re not ranking on the first page yet.
 You might need to try other things first to improve your ranking.

 4. Average position

-The last one in this list is the ‘Average position’.
-This tells you what the average ranking of a specific keyword or page was in the time period you’ve selected.
+The last one on this list is the ‘Average position’.
+This tells you the average ranking of a specific keyword or page in the time period you’ve selected.
 Of course, this position isn’t always reliable since more and more people seem to get different search results.
 Google seems to understand better and better which results fit best for which visitor.
-However, this indicator still gives you an idea if the clicks, impressions and the average CTR are explainable.
+However, this indicator still shows whether the clicks, impressions, and average CTR are explainable.

-A more technical but very valuable tab within Google Search Console is the ‘Index coverage’ tab.
-This section shows how many pages are in the index of Google since the last update, how many pages aren’t and what errors and warnings caused difficulties for Google indexing your pages correctly.
+The’ Indexing’ section is a more technical but treasured addition to Google Search Console.
+This section shows how many pages are in the index of Google since the last update, how many pages aren’t, and what errors and warnings caused difficulties for Google indexing your pages correctly.
 Google split this section into parts collecting your regular pages and video pages while giving a home for your XML sitemap and the removals sections.

-We recommend checking this tab regularly to see what errors and warnings appear on your website.
+We recommend you check this tab regularly to see what errors and warnings appear on your website.
 However, you also get notifications when Google has found new errors.
-When you get such a notification you can check the error in more detail here.
+Please check the error in more detail when you get such a notification.

-You may find that errors are caused when, e.g., a redirect doesn’t seem to work correctly, or Google is finding broken code or error pages in your theme.
+You may find that errors are caused when, e.g., a redirect doesn’t seem to work correctly or Google finds broken code or error pages in your theme.
 Google has a long list of possible reasons why pages aren’t indexed and what you can do to fix that.

-Clicking on the link, you can analyze the error more in depth to see what specific URLs are affected.
-When you’ve fixed the error you can mark it as fixed to make sure Google will test the URL again:
+Clicking on one of the issues, you can analyze the error more in-depth to see what specific URLs are affected.
+When you’ve fixed the error, you can mark it as fixed to make sure Google will test the URL again:

-There are a few things you should always look for when checking out your coverage reports:
+There are a few things you should always look for when checking out your indexing coverage reports:

-- If you’re writing new content, your indexed pages should be a steadily increasing number.
-This tells you two things: Google can index your site and you keep your site ‘alive’ by adding content.
+- If you’re writing new content, your indexed pages should steadily increase.
+This tells you two things: Google can index your site, and you keep your site ‘alive’ by adding content.